 Enrich your page functionality with interactive elements

-Let’s do some magic on one useful but dull page using the elements described in this blogpost:
+Let’s do some magic on one useful but dull page using the elements described in this blog post:

 Five minutes later, the page looks completely different:

-You can always adjust look of your Confluence content and get more fun from the collaboration process.
-All the tools described in this post can be combined for organizing the content structure and tailoring page design to company needs in your Confluence.
-Feel free to perform some experiments, your readers will appreciate it!
+Combine the tools from this post as you want to organize the content structure and tailor page design to company needs in your Confluence.
+Feel free to perform some experiments.
+Your readers will appreciate it!